800 Ste. Genevieve Dr.

 The frequency of home health care visits and the services provided are based on your doctor’s orders in your personal plan of care.
 Your doctor may change your plan of care, increasing or decreasing the number of visits or services provided, in order to provide you with the best home health care for your needs.

 My doctor is ordering home health care for me; can I request SGCMH Home Health by name?

 Absolutely, and we’d be honored to care for you or your loved one.
 Federal law gives patients the freedom to choose their health care provider under Medicare

 What if I use an out-of-town doctor or hospital?

 Any resident of Ste.
 Genevieve County can be served by SGCMH Home Health Care regardless of the location of your physician’s office or hospital.
 Our service area includes Ste.
 Genevieve, Bloomsdale, and St. Mary.

 Do I have to be hospitalized to receive Home Health services?

 A hospital stay is not required to receive home health care.
 If hospitalized at Ste.
 Genevieve County Memorial Hospital, arrangements for home health services can be made before discharge.
 If hospitalized outside the county, ask the hospital’s discharge planner to arrange for your home healthcare services to be delivered by Ste.
 Genevieve Home Health.

 There are several requirements for receiving home health care:

 This means that you require the help or supervision of another person, or you use a supportive device such as a cane or walker.
 You can leave the home as often as you need for medical treatment.
-You are allowed brief and infrequent absences from the home for some non-medical reasons, such as an occasional trip to the barber/beauty shop or a walk around the block.
+You are allowed brief and infrequent absences from the home for some non-medical reasons, such as an occasional trip to the barber/beauty shop or a follow-up with medical appointments.